Skip to content

 Surfshark

 We can see three plans here.
-The cheapest is Starter, with the price of just above $2.2 a month.
-Then, there’s Surfshark One in the middle, costing slightly under $2.9.
-Finally, the costliest option is Surfshark One + at above $4.4 a month.
+The cheapest is Starter, with a price of $1.99 a month.
+Then, there’s Surfshark One in the middle, costing slightly under $2.50.
+Finally, the costliest option is Surfshark One + at $3.99 a month.
 As said, the middle plan offers antivirus, email scanners, and a few other advanced tidbits.

-One + offers the option to wipe your personal info from databases of third-party companies but only in a few selected countries.
-So far, Surfshark is cheaper but here are its annual plans.
+One + offers the option to wipe your personal info from the databases of third-party companies, but only in a few selected countries.
+So far, Surfshark is cheaper, but here are its annual plans.

 They’re priced from around $15 a month for the cheapest plan, all the way to $20 or so a month for the Surfshark One + deal.
-Paying on a monthly basis will surely make ExpressVPN a better VPN.
+Paying monthly will surely make ExpressVPN a better VPN.
 But hey, who the hell would pay that much?!
 It’s better to get a long-term plan and save 60-80+ percent.

 Who Wins?